patshaughnessy/patshaughnessy.github.io/posts/2020-01-20-downloading-100-000-files-using-async-rust.markdown

 class="code">buffer_unordered</span> will pull another task out of its buffer and execute it.

-This code will slowly but steadily iterate over the 100,000 URLs downloading them in parallel.
-Experimenting with this, I’ve been able to open about 80 concurrent requests without getting errors, taking about
+This code will slowly but steadily iterate over the 100,000 URLs, downloading them in parallel.
+Experimenting with this, it doesn’t seem to matter very much exactly what level of concurrency I pick.
+I found the best performance when I picked a concurrency of 50.
+Using 50 concurrent Tokio tasks, it took about 30 minutes to all one hundred thousand HTML files.

+However, none of that matters.
+I’m not measuring the performance of Rust, Tokio or Reqwest.
+These numbers have more to do with the web server and network connection I’m using.
+The real performance here was my own developer
+performance: With just a few lines of code I was able to write an asynchronous I/O program that can scale as much as I would like.
+The async and await keywords make this code easy to write and easy to read.